kiranharidas187/documents/src/docusaurus/docs/starting-a-session.md

    > :::tip
    > To allow only selected participants to use the shared notes, go to ![profile icon](media/bbb-profileicon.png), tap the user, and select unlock.

-> :::note
-> To learn more, see [BigBlueButton Help](https://docs.bigbluebutton.org/support/getting-help.html).

 ## Chat